Robust interpolation for dispersed gas-droplet flows using statistical learning with the Fully Lagrangian Approach: The Fully Lagrangian Approach

 Notwithstanding the fact that the FLA presents a theoretically sound approach for number density calculation, in practice the issue lies in how to accumulate the multi-valued number density contributions along trajectories into an Eulerian field representation in a physically correct manner.
 An interpolation procedure is only valid within a region of the droplet field which is single-valued, meaning that careful treatment of the multi-valued regions is paramount to ensuring that the calculation of an Eulerian number density field is meaningful.
 Previous works have addressed this by using the fact that the sign of the Jacobian determinant ${J}$ changes every time a droplet crosses the trajectory of another droplet, effectively providing a means of keeping track of which layer of the droplet field a given trajectory is in.
-Since each layer of the droplet field is single-valued with non-intersecting trajectories, interpolation can be used to calculate the Eulerian number density within each individual layer, and then due to the number density field being additive the contributions from each layer at a given point are summed together to obtain the total number density \cite{Papoutsakis2018,Mishchenko2019,Lebedeva2013}.
+Since each layer of the droplet field is single-valued with non-intersecting trajectories, interpolation can be used to calculate the Eulerian number density within each individual layer, and then due to the number density field being additive, the contributions from each layer at a given point are summed together to obtain the total number density \cite{Papoutsakis2018,Mishchenko2019,Lebedeva2013}.
 This requires that droplets are indexed in such a way that a distinction is made every time a fold is crossed, with the most straightforward means of doing this being to keep count of the number of times this occurs for each droplet, then all droplets with the same count index form one layer of the droplet field \cite{Lebedeva2013}.
 Such a procedure enables the reproduction of a number density field which although single-valued, is able to contain the detail of different layers within the droplet field; a feature which is difficult to replicate in Eulerian-based simulations \cite{Laurent2012}.
-This highlights the physical accuracy which can be achieved through the use of a Lagrangian approach, and shows the potential ability of the FLA to accurately simulate industrially relevant systems.
+The drawback of indexing droplets in this manner is that sufficiently many need to be present within each layer of the droplet field for the interpolation methods to be well defined and able to work correctly.
+In practice this is only an issue when trajectories initially cross and there are few droplets within the newly created layer of the droplet field, however this still presents a situation which requires appropriate treatment to ensure that the contribution of these droplets is accounted for in the number density calculation.
+Notwithstanding this, the physical accuracy which can be achieved through the use of a Lagrangian approach highlights the potential ability of the FLA to accurately simulate industrially relevant systems.